 A third class of conditions affecting the ocular surface and tear stability includes eyelid disorders.
 The eyelid is essentially a windshield wiper which flushes tears down the drain (tear duct).
 If the eyelid is an inefficient wiper, from laxity or malposition, for example, the tears may simply overflow over the eyelid margin, rather than going down the drain.
 In many older individuals, the conjunctiva mucous lining of the eye surface is folded over (conjunctival chalasis), again causing an obstruction to proper tear flow.

-How to evaluate dry eyes and ocular surface disease
+How to evaluate dry eyes and ocular surface disease (OSD)

 There are many different reasons why your eyes may feel dry, burning, or tearing.
 To sort out the cause, the professional at Ticho Eye Associates may measure the amount of tears produced, check how salty the tears are (tear osmolarity), image the eyelid oil glands, and see how the cornea surface has been altered.